The-Marvex/GSoC_Proposal/GSoC proposal.md

 # 	     Implementation

-* Support for Secondary Classifier:
+* Support for Secondary Identifier:

 Changing the schema for Derby SQL and MySQL to add primaryID and secondaryID as two annotations in it.